igrishaev/deed/readme.md

 ;; #object[demo.SomeType 0x47e19f78 "demo.SomeType@47e19f78"]
 ~~~

-The order of writing and reading fields matters, of course.
+The order of written and read fields does matter, of course.
 If you mix them,
 you'll get a broken object back.

 ### Macros

-There is a couple of macros that make extending protocols and multimethods under
+There is a couple of macros that extend protocols and multimethods under the
-the hood: `expand-encode` and `expand-decode`.
-The first one accepts an OID, a
+hood: `expand-encode` and `expand-decode`.
+The first one accepts an OID, a type
-type (class), and a couple of symbols to bind: the current `Encoder` instance
+(class), and a couple of symbols to bind: the current `Encoder` instance and the
-and the current value of the class.
-Then there is a body encodes fields:
+current value you process.
+Then there is a body that encodes fields:

 ~~~clojure
 (deed/expand-encode [MyOID SomeType encoder some-type]